Momus (musician): Blog and vlog

 Momus said in 1991 that "In the future everyone will be famous for fifteen people", which has evolved into a meme, "On the web, everyone will be famous to fifteen people".
 The quip parodies Andy Warhol's famous prediction that, "In the future, everyone will be famous for fifteen minutes".

-From January 15, 2004 to February 10, 2010, Momus wrote a blog on the LiveJournal platform called Click Opera.
+From 15 January 2004 to 10 February 2010, Momus wrote a blog on the LiveJournal platform called Click Opera.
 Initially a collection of links, Click Opera evolved to become a substantial daily cultural essay.
 After announcing it unexpectedly in an interview with magazine called Chronic'art, Momus ended the blog on his fiftieth birthday because it had become too time-consuming and because Livejournal was being wound down.
 It is cited a high point of the blogging era and led to Momus becoming a columnist with the New York Times and Wired.

 Since 2016, Momus has been releasing a series of improvised lectures and travel vlogs called Open University.

 Lawsuits

-In 1991 following the release of the album Hippopotamomus Momus was threatened with legal action by the Michelin tyre company for his song "Michelin Man" which saw the company's bibendum mascot as a metaphor for hypersexual rubber fetishism.
+In 1991 following the release of the album Hippopotamomus Momus was threatened with legal action by the Michelin tyre company for his song "Michelin Man" which imagined the company's Bibendum mascot as a metaphor for hypersexual rubber fetishism.
 Remaining copies of the album were destroyed, the track was withdrawn from subsequent pressings of the album, and the album's cover was amended to remove a hippo-headed pastiche of the Michelin Man character.
 The lyrics to the track were included in the lyric book Lusts of a Moron under the amended title "Made of Rubber".
-The 2018 box set Recreate restored both the track and title, with the accompanying booklet by Anthony Reynolds 'Sons of Pioneers', detailing the legal wrangle but not explaining the track's reinstatement.
+The 2018 box set Recreate restored both the track and title, with the accompanying booklet by Anthony Reynolds Sons of Pioneers, detailing the legal wrangle but not explaining the track's reinstatement.

-In 1998, Momus was sued by the composer/musician Wendy Carlos for $22 million for his song "Walter Carlos" (from the album The Little Red Songbook, released that year), which postulated that the post–sexual reassignment surgery Wendy could travel back in time to marry her pre-surgery self, Walter.
+In 1998, Momus was sued by the composer/musician Wendy Carlos for $22 million for his song "Walter Carlos" (from the album The Little Red Songbook, released that year), which postulated that the post–sexual reassignment surgery Wendy could travel back in time to marry her pre-surgery self.
 The case was settled out of court, with Momus agreeing to remove the song from subsequent editions of the CD and owing $30,000 in legal fees.
 Momus' following album Stars Forever consisted of commissioned biographical sketches in the style of the Wendy Carlos song, conceived as a crowdfunding exercise to pay Currie's legal fees.